Why change up your types of blog posts?

 - Top tips.
 We love to read condensed, to-the-point material that presents useful information.
 The author has done the work for us by sharing the best of the best in these types of blog posts.

-- Tell a story.
-We have been conditioned since we were children to settle down to hear a story.
+- We have been conditioned since we were children to settle down to hear a story.
 Stories engage, entertain, and teach us.
 Effective bloggers who open a post with a story engage their readers and use the story to make a point.

 - Express an opinion.
 The author shares heartfelt messages, outrage, or wonderment over current events.
 She or he goes out on a limb to stir up some controversy.
 Some bloggers expend great deals of energy on ranting, being clever, or using humor.
 They know their audience likes a stream of edginess.
 And those who don’t like it stop reading these types of blog posts.